 1. Explore some "collaborate now" projects on globalschoolnet.org.
-Choose a project that interests you.
+Choose a current or archived project that interests you.
 Figure 28-1 offers an example.
 Follow the link to the project details, study the setup, and confirm your interest.
-Create a brief online journal or a PowerPoint presentation that will explain to your classmates and teachers what the project is about.
+Create a brief online journal, a PowerPoint presentation, or a video that will explain to your classmates and teachers what the project is about.
 Explain why the project you selected is important, meaningful, and relevant in today's world.
 After getting approval from your teacher, form a small team of your classmates interested in working with you on the project.
 Learn what has been done so far and the tools necessary to collaborate with your peers around the world: making blogs, audio files and video clips, spreadsheet data analysis, and so on.
 Learn and help your teammates master these tools.
 Make periodic presentations about your progress and the status of the project to your class.
-3. Food and Culture - a Global, Collaborative Classrooms Project (#3782) by Anne Shaw